-Classes are held during three terms throughout the year: fall, winter, and spring.
-They are taught by professional potter Shayne Snaiderman (bio below).
+Classes taught by professional potters are held during our terms throughout the year: fall, winter, spring and summer.
 Students of different levels work together at their own pace to learn hand-building and throwing according to their interests.
-Current students have priority enrolling each term up to a maximum of six consecutive terms, after which they are asked to re-join as new students.
+Current students have priority enrolling each term up to a maximum of six consecutive terms, after which they are asked to re-join as new students during the open registration.
 We normally experience some turnover each term.
-To ensure the quality of fired products and reduce kiln accidents, students are permitted to use only clay sold by The Potter’s Studio Inc. and only glazes provided in the Studio.
+To ensure the quality of fired products and reduce kiln accidents, students are permitted to use only clay sold by The Potter’s Studio Inc. and only glazes provided by the Studio.
 A maximum of two bags of clay is permitted per term.
 Tools and clay are delivered to students in the first class and orders for these supplies are made during the online registration process.
-Additional clay may be ordered online throughout the term: please allow a week for delivery.2021 Winter Term: 12 weeks
+The additional second and final bag of clay may be ordered online throughout the term: please allow a week for delivery.

 Late Fall classes will be offered as follows: